Our Garden Sites

 VIEW GOOGLE MAP

 Grand View is committed to promoting student achievement based on a culturally relevant and responsive education and a culture of continuous improvement.
 The school has many distinct programs, including one of LAUSD’s longest running Spanish Immersion Programs, and the Grand View West instructional support teams for children with special needs.
 GSF has been working with the community’s students since Fall 2013.
 Together with teachers, administrators, parents, and community volunteers, we built two new garden spaces for the students, and a third garden expansion was completed in 2018.
 Students of all backgrounds and abilities can harvest right outside the door of our dedicated kitchen classroom at Grand View to cook some of the freshest produce in urban L.A.!
 Our work at Grand View is supported in part by the generous support of the Mar Vista Farmers Market.
-Garden Educator: Helen Burak
+GSF programs operating at Grand View include Seed to Table and Cafeteria to Compost.
+Site Lead: Lily McCann

 “Our school garden is a safe haven for many of our students because regardless of their academic level, language limitations, and/or health challenges they can engage/enjoy in hands on activities.
 At the same time, our school garden challenges our students to become explorers and make direct connections in science, health and math taking their learning to a deeper level of understanding.”

-— ROSARIO BENAVIDES, 1ST GRADE DUAL LANGUAGE TEACHER AT GRAND VIEW ELEMENTARY
+— ROSARIO BENAVIDES, 1ST GRADE DUAL LANGUAGE TEACHER AT GRAND VIEW BLVD ELEMENTARY

 “[My daughter] asked me to serve her veggies more often at dinner time, which encourages me to make it happen nearly everyday now.
 I like that GSF teaches her to be healthy and to enjoy nature.
 Win, win!”